nbawa95/fullstack-take-home/README.md

 I took inspiration from Real's website for the colors of the UI.

+I would also like to mention that I used class components on the frontend since that is what I was most comfortable using for this assignment.

 On the backend, I added a couple fields to the section-details table in order to keep track of the participant list and the course name.
 Other than that, I left the tables as they were.